 Why do people fall prey to fake news stories?
 Can't they just tell when they come across them?
 Having such easy access to real facts and fact checkers surely takes care of the problem, right?
 Unfortunately, part of the reason that fake news is such a problem is that people do fall for these stories, and being shown the facts doesn’t help correct this problem.

-This section explains how cognitive biases operate—what goes in inside people's heads that makes us more likely to fall for fake news, and for us to continue to believe false information even after it's been corrected.
+This section explains how cognitive biases operate—what goes on inside people's heads that makes us more likely to fall for fake news, and for us to continue to believe false information even after it's been corrected.

 Cognitive Biases and Fake News

-Acting without Reading: (Not) Reading is Fundamental
+Acting without Reading

 Source: NPR Facebook page